FRRouting/frr/doc/developer/workflow.rst

 code for quality and correctness.
 After any concerns are resolved, your code will be merged into the branch it was submitted against.

+The title of the pull request should provide a high level technical summary of the included patches.
+The description should provide additional details that will help the reviewer to understand the context of the included patches.

 Patch Submission via Mailing List
 ---------------------------------